annkay108/Shor-s_Algorithm/README.md

 # Shor's Algorithm using Qiskit
-Simple implementation of Shor's Algorithm using Qiskit
+Simple implementation of Shor's Algorithm using Qiskit.